Biden warns of federal abortion ban in meeting with Jay Inslee, other Democratic governors

 Inslee, Harrell and King County Executive have pledged more than $2 million, combined, to preserve abortion access and shore up local clinics that are expected to see a surge of patients from other states.

 That has already begun.
-Paul Dillion, vice president of public affairs for

-Planned Parenthood of Greater Washington and North Idaho, said this week that 62% of abortion patients at the organization’s Pullman clinic, near the border of Idaho, are coming from that state.
+Paul Dillion, vice president of public affairs for Planned Parenthood of Greater Washington and North Idaho, said this week that 62% of abortion patients at the organization’s Pullman clinic, near the border of Idaho, are coming from that state.
 An Idaho law triggered by the overturning of Roe will soon make abortion illegal — unless a Planned Parenthood lawsuit arguing the law violates Idaho’s constitution is successful.

+In the private discussion with Biden on Friday, Inslee stressed the role of West Coast states as a sanctuary for abortion patients, according to an email from spokesperson Jaime Smith.

+Inslee also told the president it was important to safeguard national databases that could be used in abortion prosecutions and, like other governors and Biden, said it was important to protect patients’ right to federally-approved abortion medication.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.